 Now – the second important group that you must work with to generate referrals is the group we are going to call your “centers of influence.”

 Centers of influence are other people who have a connection to the same people that you serve.
-Not your competitors, but other folks who provide complementary products or services to your clients.
-They can be a very powerful source of referrals.
+They are not your competitors, but other folks who provide complementary products or services to your clients.
+They can be a potent source of referrals.

 To give you an example, let’s assume that you have a window cleaning company, and that’s all you do.
 Your centers of influence could be: